alan-turing-institute/AutSPACEs/code-of-conduct.md

 Once a resolution is agreed upon, but before it is enacted, Bastian Greshake Tzovaras will contact the original reporter and any other affected parties and explain the proposed resolution.
 Bastian Greshake Tzovaras will ask if this resolution is acceptable, and must note feedback for the record.
-However, she is not required to act on this feedback.
+However, he is not required to act on this feedback.

 ### 4.5 Conflicts of Interest

-In the event of any conflict of interest such that Bastian Greshake Tzovaras is not able to evaluate or enforce the reported violation, James Cusack will take Kirstie's place.
+In the event of any conflict of interest such that Bastian Greshake Tzovaras is not able to evaluate or enforce the reported violation, James Cusack will take Bastian's place.

 ## 5. Acknowledgements